Skip to main content

 Tatiana Freeman, 2024 Watson Institute Alumna, Founder of Nosh Posh

-The Environmental Sustainability Entrepreneurship Program empowers impact-driven entrepreneurs who are building ventures to solve critical environmental challenges in underserved communities.
-Through this fully-funded initiative, we support both nonprofit and for-profit leaders whose businesses address pressing climate action, clean energy, and sustainable resource management needs in the Denver metro area.
-This comprehensive program provides award-winning training, dedicated mentorship, and sustained support to entrepreneurs whose ventures create lasting environmental and social impact where it’s needed most.
+The Environmental Sustainability Entrepreneurship Program empowers impact-driven, underserved entrepreneurs who are creating environmental products and services.
+Through this no cost program, we support both nonprofit and for-profit entrepreneurs in the Denver metro area.
+The comprehensive program provides award-winning training, dedicated mentorship, and sustained support to impact-driven entrepreneurs.

 Dates and Details